-Loft Country Christmas takes place on a horse farm camp facility, which means you can expect to see horses, other farms animals and a cowboy-themed setting.
+Loft Country Christmas takes place on a horse farm camp facility, which means you can expect to see horses, other farm animals and a cowboy-themed setting.
 The place is decorated with holiday lights and there’s Christmas music, Santa and live entertainment.
 Expect to see a few characters in cowboy hats too.

 Parts of the Loft Country Christmas attraction are indoors, or at least under shelter, and other elements are completely outside.
 There is a main building with a large hall and a stage for the live entertainment.
 In the hall there is also a small candy cane climbing wall, decorations and a place to buy snacks and beverages.

 Last time the entertainment in the main hall included puppet shows, “Western” shows, line dancing and comedy shows run by the camp’s staff.
 If the event does happen again, we expect 2022 to be similar.

 During the Christmas season, other Loft Country attractions include a small bumper car venue, an outdoor marshmallow maze made out of giant plastic-wrapped bales of hay, and a selection of simple carnival style games.
 There is also a petting zoo with a few ducks, baby goats and a miniature pony, and a live carousel with horses and ponies of various sizes to ride.